datacleaner/DataCleaner/README.md

 ## Where to go for end-user information?

-Please visit the main DataCleaner website https://datacleaner.org for downloads, news, forums etc.
+Please visit the DataCleaner community website https://datacleaner.github.io for downloads, news, documentation etc.

-Reference Documentation for users is available at https://datacleaner.org/docs - GitHub wiki and issues are used for developers and technical aspects only.
+GitHub markdown pages and issues are used for developers and technical aspects only.

 ## License